 How to Forget a Wi-Fi Network on Android, iPhone, and More

-Follow these easy steps to remove those Wi-Fi networks you’ll never use again.
+Follow these easy steps to troubleshoot or remove those Wi-Fi networks you’ll never use again.

-Forgetting a Wi-Fi network on the devices you use is extremely easy.
-In most cases, the process means diving into the settings and selecting “forget.”
+Forgetting a Wi-Fi network on the devices you use is easier than you might expect.
+In most cases, the process involves diving into the settings and selecting “forget.”
 That’s it.

 We broke this guide down to the four main platforms: Windows, macOS, iOS, and Android.